kokkos/ProgrammingGuide/design.md

 A large number of algorithms on multi-dimensional arrays have semantics that depend only on the data as retrieved through the multi-index domain, indicating that this transformation is a prime aspect for orthogonalization into a customization point.
 (Note that many algorithms have *performance* characteristics that depend on this transformation, but the separation of semantic aspects of an algorithm from its performance characteristics is critical to modern programming model design, and the fact that the `LayoutMapping` abstraction promotes this separation is further evidence of its utility as a customization point).

-A brief survey of existing practice (such as the BLAS technical standard \cite{BLAS}, Eigen\cite{eigenweb}, and MAGMA\cite{magma}) reveals an initial set layout mappings that such an abstraction must support, at minimum:
+A brief survey of existing practice (such as the BLAS technical standard \cite{BLAS}, Eigen\cite{eigenweb}, and MAGMA\cite{magma}) reveals an initial set of layout mappings that such an abstraction must support, at minimum:

-* row-major or column-major layouts (represented by the `TRANS` parameters in BLAS); these generalize to describe layouts where the fast-running index is left-most or right-most
+* row-major or column-major layouts (represented by the `TRANS` parameters in BLAS), that generalize to describe layouts where the fast-running index is left-most or right-most;
-* strided layouts (represented by the `LD` parameters in BLAS); these generalize to any in a class of layouts that can describe the distance in memory between two consecutive indices in a particular dimension with a constant (specific to that dimension).
+* strided layouts (represented by the `LD` parameters in BLAS), that generalize to any in a class of layouts that can describe the distance in memory between two consecutive indices in a particular dimension with a constant (specific to that dimension); and
-* symmetric layouts (e.g., from the `xSYMM` algorithms in BLAS), which also includes generalizations like whether the upper or lower triangle is stored (the `UPLO` parameter in BLAS) and whether the diagonal is stored explicitly, implicitly, or in some separate, contiguous storage.
+* symmetric layouts (e.g., from the `xSYMM` algorithms in BLAS), which also include generalizations like whether the upper or lower triangle is stored (the `UPLO` parameter in BLAS) and whether the diagonal is stored explicitly, implicitly, or in some separate, contiguous storage.

 In addition to similarities, it is also instructive to look at what differences these layout mappings may introduce, which some algorithms may not be generic over.
 In general, as many previous researchers have noted,\cite{sutton2011design} the design of generic concepts for customization typically begins with the algorithms, not the data structures.